Learning to Reason Efficiently with Discounted Reinforcement Learning: Blackwell optimality and our main theoretical results

-\end{theorem} \cref{mainthm:bw-finite-Pi} guarantees that when considering a restricted finite policy class of softmax distributions, a Blackwell optimal policy is guaranteed to exist.
-This establishes that there exists a policy that is discounted optimal for all $\gamma$ sufficiently close to $1$; hence it is Blackwell optimal (and, in particular, average optimal).
+Combining \cref{mainthm:bw-finite-Pi} with \cref{mainthm:bw-shortest-path} yields that, in goal reaching MDPs (RLVR) with a finite restricted policy class,{there exists} a policy that is discounted optimal for all $\gamma$ sufficiently close to $1$, and this policy is a shortest path policy in the sense above.
 We now introduce the Blackwell discount factor, first introduced by \citet{grand2023reducing}.

 \begin{definition} The Blackwell discount factor is

 where $\Pi_\gamma^\star = \arg\max_{\pi\in\Pi} J_\gamma(\pi)$. \end{definition}